RaumTheFool/SUNNFOLK-NOMIC/DECK OF CARDS.md

 20. Klark's Agenda:
 The player who plays this card picks a player, klark will then take 10 points from that player

+21. NEGATIVE PRISM:
+Whilst in hand:
+Any change in points will be multiplied by -1.
+This only applies to points earned/lost to card effects.

+22. HORNED SKULL:
+Whilst in hand:
+Any points gained by the holder through card effects will be multiplied by x4, but every time this modifier is applied there is a 1/4 chance of loosing 50 points.
+If the player has less than 50 points, their score will be set to zero.

+23. GIFT OF GUIDANCE:
+when played:
+Pick a card of your choosing from the deck, then give another player that card.

+24. PEEP THE HORROR:
+When played:
+A random player looses up to 30 points.
+Every other player gains 15 points.

+25. THE PLAGUE:
+When added to hand:
+The player who got this card looses up to 10 points.
+When played:
+Roll a random number between 1 and 3.
+If it’s a one, destroy this card.
+Otherwise give this card to another player of your choosing.

+26. MR GREEN:
+Play this card as a reaction to a random event.
+You may choose the outcome of that event.

+27. WET EGG:
+When used roll 1-2.
+If 1 a player of your choosing has to give you 20 points, but they gain the card.
+If 2 this card is destroyed